 Once the hearing is over, the Police Review Board may:

-- agree with or change any penalty which has been imposed by the Police Department or substitute their finding and provide an alternative.
+- agree with or change any penalty which has been imposed by the Police Department.

-The Review Board cannot award money compensation but can provide fixed costs (expenses that have to be paid out of pocket) where appropriate.
+The Review Board cannot award monetary compensation but can provide fixed costs (expenses that have to be paid out of pocket) where appropriate.

 The Police Review Board’s decision is final.
 If you are not happy with the final decision, you could contact a lawyer.

 2. File a complaint about an RCMP officer with RCMP Police Department

 If you feel you have been mistreated by a RCMP officer, you can file a complaint at any RCMP detachment in your area.
 The detachment commander's duty is to speak with you to ensure complaints from the public are dealt with in a professional manner.